amanbagrecha/cresi-modified/README.md

 ## Test

-An example test image can be found from the (Spacenet 5 challenge)[https://registry.opendata.aws/spacenet/].
+An example test image can be found from the [Spacenet 5 challenge](https://registry.opendata.aws/spacenet/).

 Here we downsample the default GSD of the test image from 0.3 cm to 0.6 cm.
 More info about this below.